Pece17/IoTBeacon/README.md

 ```

-# Bluetooth beacons
+# Bluetooth beacon

 - 2 x Bluetooth low energy (BLE) BlueBeacon tags developed by BlueUp
-- Beacons broadcast their identifier to nearby devices (in this project Raspberry Pi)
+- Beacons broadcast their identifier to nearby devices - in this project to Raspberry Pis
 - Beacons are configured using BlueBeacon Manager App